Chapter 7 International Travel with Infants & Children

 - Avoid the child’s eyes and mouth, and apply sparingly around the ears.

 - Do not apply repellent to children’s hands, since children tend to put their hands in their mouths.

 - Heavy application and saturation are generally unnecessary for effectiveness.
 If biting insects do not respond to a thin film of repellent, then apply a bit more.

 - After returning indoors, wash treated skin with soap and water or bathe.
 This is particularly important when repellents are used repeatedly in a day or on consecutive days.

-Products that contain both repellents and sunscreen are generally not recommended, because instructions for use are different and the need to reapply sunscreen is usually more frequent than with repellent alone.
+Products that contain both repellents and sunscreen are generally not recommended, because instructions for use are different and sunscreen may need to be reapplied more often and in larger amounts than repellent alone.
 In general, apply sunscreen first, and then apply repellent.

 Mosquito coils should be used with caution in the presence of children to avoid burns and inadvertent ingestion.
 For more information about repellent use and other protective measures, see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods.